This comprehensive Yahtzee rules guide will explain everything you need to know to play this fun dice game at home with friends and family.

-Owned and produced by the gaming conglomerate, Milton Bradley Company which is now acquired by Hasbro Gaming, Yahtzee has become a household gaming essential.
-Game critics often find similarities between Yahtzee game rules and those of Yatzy, the Scandinavian game.
+Owned and produced by the gaming conglomerate, Milton Bradley Company which is now acquired by Hasbro, Yahtzee has become an essential household game.

 What is Yahtzee?

 Yahtzee is a dice game (similar to Farkle rules) that is played in 13 rounds, each with an objective of meeting the requirements of one of the 13 game categories.
 The highest-scoring category is the ‘five of a kind’ Yahtzee.

 Main Objective: To roll out combinations that fit into most category descriptions and obtain the highest sum total.

 Why We Love It: It can never get boring.
 Each time your roll, you have a different objective in mind which keeps the game intriguing from start to the end.
 It’s interesting, unpredictable, and super flexible so that you’re engaged even if you’re alone!